-The 2019 North Fork TV Festival Judges consist of established show-runners with notable track records of quality scripted episodic series.
-As Judges for the North Fork TV Festival they work with the submission and selection committee to select the pilots that best exemplify the spirit of independent TV.
+For the fourth annual North Fork TV Festival, the judges selecting the pilots are established show-runners with notable track records of quality scripted episodic series.
+They work with the submission and selection committee to select the pilots that best exemplify the spirit of independent TV.

 THERESA REBECK (SMASH)